-O: What will the tests be like?
+Q: What will the tests be like?

 A: Some problem solving, some graphing, some essays.
 On the homeworks I'll give you examples of the sorts of problems I am apt to ask.
-Also, you are expected to go to the bathroom before the exam and then hold it until the exam is over.
-Interesting fact: On the tests, we will give you points for leaving a questions blank.
-On any given problem or graded sub-problem, we will give you 20% of the points if you leave the question completely blank.
+Interesting fact: On the tests, I will give you points for leaving a questions blank.
+On any given problem or graded sub-problem, I will give you 20% of the points if you leave the question completely blank.
 This is intended to remove the incentive to pursue "pity points" on questions where you really don't know what I'm asking, and instead allow you to devote your time to doing the best you can on the material you know best.
-Of course...you'll probably just choose to write complete and perfect answers to every question on every test, but we wanted you to have the option.
+Of course...you'll probably just choose to write complete and perfect answers to every question on every test, but I wanted you to have the option.